Modifying Barrel Stove Kits

 Stones stacked on and around your wood stove actually improve safety - the stones will get hot but are unlikely to burn if you brush against them.
 They also reduce the chances of something accidentally igniting through contact with the stove.

-A grate also protects the barrel from the hottest part of the fire and prolongs the life of your stove.
+A grate also protects the bottom of the barrel from the hottest part of the fire and reduces the chances of the barrel burning through or otherwise failing.
+A layer of sand will also help with this.